cbdevnet/mima/README.md

 MIMATools
 =========

-A set of tools to make testing/running/debugging/verifying code for the MIMA Architecture that is used in teaching at the Karlsruhe Institute of Technology easier.
+A set of tools to make testing/running/debugging/verifying code for the MIMA Architecture that is used in teaching at the Karlsruhe Institute of Technology (see http://ti.ira.uka.de/) easier.

 mimasm will take your code as input and output an ASCII representation of the resulting memory map (really useful for some assignments).
 The feature set is believed to be complete.